The Foundation for Public Code will only start auditing codebases for possible stewardship in summer 2019.

 - Developer advocacy, user support, end-user success, training materials

 - Operations: project infrastructure, process management

-- Legal services: intellectual property management, trademark protection
+- Legal: intellectual property management, trademark protection

 Making collaboration across contexts possible

-We provide these services explicitly at ecosystem level – not at a national or city level – to make sure that context specific code or policy does not become a barrier to implementation.
+We provide these activities explicitly at ecosystem level – not at a national or city level – to make sure that context specific code or policy does not become a barrier to implementation.
 This means that we make sure that code is reusable across contexts globally.